 Obviously, the first thing I noticed is the credit score of 771.
 Is that an accurate credit score?

 Because Credit Sesame does not use FICO scores!

 Instead, it uses the Experian National Equivalency Score.

-So you are getting an imitator to FICO, not the real thing.
+So you are getting an imitation FICO-like score, not the real deal.
 So, you must take it with a grain of salt – i.e. you get what you pay for.

 The Experian National Equivalency Score runs on a 360 to 840 range, rather than the 300 to 850 range for FICO.
 However beyond the number differences, it’s important to remember that we are talking about two different scoring models, which means the various components are counted differently in each.
 Plus, while educational scores (like the Experian National Equivalency score) can be useful to get a ballpark idea of where you are creditwise and track your progress, lenders don’t use these scores.
 So, if you’re about to apply for a major loan, pull your FICOs.

 I was actually looking forward to doing this review of Credit Sesame, because I was hoping I would discover a robust set of free tools to utilize.